JuliaCooper60/Vic_Crime/README.md

 // https://observablehq.com/@d3/pack

 ### About Heroku Deployment
-© 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
+Instructions for Heroku Deployment sourced form materials from © 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.